 These stalwarts of the hard core, two wheeled, loving fraternity tend to build up a natural resistance to the above and can be viewed at biker meets around the world uttering such immortal lines as ‘sorry, I didn’t quite catch what you said’ as their grey matter visually wobbles behind their eyes.
 The rest of us just spend money on aftermarket parts in a mostly futile attempt to arrive at an acceptable level of calm.

-There is no known way to completely eliminate all wind buffeting and noise (and who wants too, I am talking motorcycles, afterall), with the exception of buying a car, though there are ways to minimise the effects.
-Some bikes are far better designed to reduce buffeting and noise whilst others can be so bad that selling them on is the way to some peace and quiet.
-And a quick trawl around the net suggests that Triumph falls into the latter category, especially the Tiger.
+There is no known way to completely eliminate all wind buffeting and noise (and who wants too, I am talking motorcycles, after all), with the exception of buying a car, though there are ways to minimise the effects.
+Some bikes are far better designed to reduce wind buffeting and noise whilst others can be so bad that selling them on is the way to some peace and quiet.

-There are many variables that contribute to noise and turbulence ranging from the hight and riding position of the motorcyclist to the ergonomics and size of the fairing, mirrors and screen.
-From what I’ve seen, most riders forego size reduction surgery and focus attention on modifying existing equipment or buying new add ons in a quest for a blast free Nirvana – though it has to be said surgery is the cheaper less painful option.
+There are many variables that contribute to noise and turbulence, ranging from the height and riding position of the motorcyclist to the ergonomics and size of the fairing, mirrors and screen.
+From what I’ve seen, most riders forego size reduction surgery and focus attention on modifying existing equipment or buying new add ons in a quest for a blast free Nirvana – though it has to be said surgery is the cheaper, less painful option.

 If you ride a naked bike then cutting through ‘clean’ air on a warm sunny day can be an enjoyable experience, far more so than being sat in a vortex behind a bad fairing, screen and mirror set up.
 In the worst cases, the experience is like being sat in a car with a single rear window open, a brain numbing experience indeed.

-Being the owner of a couple of Triumphs (Sprint and Tiger) and having read through page after page of on-line tales of turbulent whoa I don’t think I’m having it as bad as some though there’s definitely room for improvement in the long distance comfort stakes.
+Being the owner of a couple of Triumphs (Sprint and Tiger) and having read through page after page of on-line tales of turbulent woe, I don’t think I’m having it as bad as some, though there’s definitely room for improvement in the long distance comfort stakes.
 And with that in mind here’s what I’ve done and what I’m going to do.

 However, having found Neil’s blog (he attaches a Touratech screen spoiler for extra height) I may also have to move the screen away from the cockpit to fully rectify the problem.
-I’ll keep you posted but in the meantime check out Neil’s site, there’s some good advice and ideas there.
+While I fiddle with my screen, check out Neil’s site, there’s some good advice and ideas there.